 He has worked on all sides of superannuation from assisting employers and businesses meet their obligations, assisting individuals to make the most of the superannuation system, working on APRA regulated funds to assisting trustees on all facets of Self Managed Superannuation Funds.
 His extensive practical experience and education enables him to assist client in meeting their obligations, avoid pitfalls and make the most of superannuation opportunities.

 Alistair Galbraith is an Accountant Authorised Representative of Count Financial Limited.

 Jason is a Chartered Accountant (CA) and Tax Agent with degrees in both Law (Honours Class 1) and Commerce from the University of New England where he has also tutored and lectured in a number of subjects including Taxation Law.

 One of less than 300 CA SMSF Specialists in Australia, Jason has advanced knowledge & understanding of SMSF regulation, contributions rules, investment standards and taxation concessions.
 He advises on a full range of complex SMSF strategies and incorporates this into comprehensive wealth plans for his clients.

 Jason is a keen cyclist and a member of the Armidale Cycling Club.
 He enjoys spending time with his wife Jane and their three boys, who are all keen cyclists too!

 Paul is a solicitor of the Supreme Court of New South Wales with undergraduate degrees in both Law and Financial Administration from the University of New England and a Master of Laws degree from the University of Sydney.
-Paul has over 20 years’ experience as a specialist in taxation and has attained the designation of “Chartered Tax Adviser” from the Taxation Institute of Australia.
+Paul has over 20 years’ experience as a taxation lawyer and has attained the designation of “Chartered Tax Adviser” from the Taxation Institute of Australia.

 Karina attended the University of New England where she obtained her undergraduate degrees in Financial Administration and Law.
 Whilst finishing her studies Karina began working at Roberts & Morrow in 2005.